Revised Standard Version: Legacy and use today

-When the New Revised Standard Version (NRSV) was released in 1989, some traditional Christians — both Catholic and Protestant — criticized its wide use of gender-inclusive language.
+When the New Revised Standard Version (NRSV) was published in 1989, some traditional Christians — both Catholic and Protestant — criticized its wide use of gender-inclusive language.
 Because of its significance in the development of the English Bible tradition, many publishers and Biblical scholars continue to rely on the RSV tradition in their work, especially when writing for mixed Catholic and Protestant audiences:

-The year 2002 marked the 50th anniversary of the RSV Bible's first publication.
-Oxford University Press commemorated it by releasing two different Anniversary editions: one with the Old and New Testaments only (with the NT text from 1971), and another including the Apocryphal books as seen in the 1977 Expanded Edition.
-In an effort to further ecumenical relations, the more extensive 50th Anniversary Edition also included some of the preferred Catholic readings in the text and footnotes of the New Testament section.

 Moreover, because of its importance to Anglican heritage and the English Bible tradition, the Revised Standard Version, Second Catholic Edition (RSV-2CE) has been approved for liturgical use in Anglican Use Catholic parishes of the U.S. Pastoral Provision and Personal Ordinariates for former Anglicans around the world.
-The Personal Ordinariate of Our Lady of Walsingham in the United Kingdom has adopted the RSV-2CE as "the sole lectionary authorized for use" in its liturgies.Liturgy - Anglican Use - Personal Ordinariate of Our Lady of Walsingham The RSV is one of the versions authorized to be used in services of the Episcopal Church and the Anglican Communion.
+The Personal Ordinariate of Our Lady of Walsingham in the United Kingdom has adopted the RSV-2CE as "the sole lectionary authorized for use" in its liturgies.
+The RSV is one of the versions authorized to be used in services of the Episcopal Church and the Anglican Communion.

 On January 20, 2017, incoming U.S. President Donald Trump took his inaugural oath of office using a copy of the RSV Bible given to him by his mother in 1955 when he graduated from a Presbyterian Sunday School.

-Documentary
+Documentaries

 In 1999, the National Council of Churches, in association with Odyssey Productions, produced a TV documentary about the making of the RSV — The Bible Under Fire.
+1946: The Mistranslation That Shifted Culture was released in 2022, claiming that the 1946 creation of the RSV mistranslated the Greek words malakoi (μαλακοί) and arsenokoitai (ἀρσενοκοῖται), which resulted in prevailing cultural and religious perceptions of LGBTQ people in the United States.